Speedway (1968 film)

-Speedway is a 1968 American musical action film starring Elvis Presley as a racecar driver and Nancy Sinatra (in her last film role) as his romantic interest.
+Speedway is a 1968 American musical action comedy film directed by Norman Taurog, starring Elvis Presley (in his last musical film role) as a racecar driver and Nancy Sinatra as his romantic interest.
+The film also features Bill Bixby in his second on-screen appearance alongside Presley, after 1967's Clambake.

+Speedway earned mixed reviews and was a box office disappointment, but is considered one of the first films about NASCAR racing, and has been credited with increasing knowledge about the sport.

 Plot

-Steve Grayson (Presley) is a generous NASCAR race car driver with a heart of gold who feels compelled to bail friends and acquaintances out of financial hardship.
-However, Steve's manager and best friend Kenny Donford (Bixby), a compulsive gambler, had been mismanaging Steve's winnings to support his gambling habits, landing Steve in deep trouble with the IRS for nonpayment of back taxes and causing many of Steve's valuable possessions to be repossessed.
-This proves to be a problem for Steve in his efforts to continue racing competitively and support those who depend on his intense generosity.
+The plot focuses on Steve Grayson, who is a NASCAR race car driver known for providing financial assistance to friends and acquaintances.
+His manager and friend, Kenny Donford, is a compulsive gambler who mismanages Grayson's earnings to support his gambling.
+As a result, Grayson faces problems with the Internal Revenue Service over unpaid taxes, while some of his possessions are repossessed.
+These financial difficulties affect his ability to continue racing and provide for those who depend on him.

-Enter Susan Jacks (Sinatra), an IRS agent assigned to keep tabs on Steve and apply his future prize money toward his $150,000 debt, but she ends up taking a romantic interest in him as well.
+Enter Susan Jacks, an IRS agent assigned to keep tabs on Steve and apply his future prize money toward his $150,000 debt, but she ends up taking a romantic interest in him as well.
 Both Steve and Susan also sing, which adds to the plot line.